David O. Russell's unrealized projects: 1990s

+Untitled short film

+In 1990, Russell wrote the script to a short film that was about Chinese fortune cookies.
+Specifically, it dealt with "a man who concealed microphones on every table in a Chinese restaurant, enabling him to eavesdrop and write insanely personal fortunes that eventually involve him in several people's lives," as described by Russell.
+He received grants from both the New York State Council on the Arts and the National Endowment for the Arts to make the film, but decided against it as he felt uncomfortable with the idea of making a short.
+After spending the next eighteen months morphing it into a feature, he gave up and opted to make Spanking the Monkey as his debut instead.
+The concept later served as the impetus for I Heart Huckabees.

 Untitled Industrial Revolution epic

-In the mid-'90s, prior to Three Kings, Russell had researched and planned a film epic set during the Industrial Revolution.
+In the mid-1990s, prior to Three Kings, Russell had researched and planned a film epic set during the Industrial Revolution.
 He spoke of the project in 2011, during an interview conducted by Spike Jonze:

 "Weirdly, I was researching a movie that turned out to be a lot like There Will Be Blood.
 I was researching [a story] about a father and a son that at the beginning of the oil thing, in the Oklahoma oil fields.
 I went to Princeton University and I met the history department and I was going to do this whole thing about the 20th century and what industrialization meant."

 Ultimately, Russell scrapped the idea because he thought it would be "arrogant" to try to make a judgment about the 20th century.

-Untitled Jason Schwartzman film

-Speaking on an episode of Marc Maron's podcast, actor Jason Schwartzman revealed that after he had finished Rushmore in 1998, he was pitched a project by Russell.
-The film was to have been an ensemble piece, including original songs that were written by Schwartzman.
-According to the actor, the film had even entered the late stages of pre-production: "There was a cast, a crew, a script and I was prepared to do it and we were talking about it and having these meetings and a few weeks before we started it he called me on the phone and he said, I'm going to pause this movie because it just doesn't feel right and I don't wanna do something unless it feels right, I promised myself I wouldn't do that."

 2000s

 Benny Hernandez

 In 2000, Russell intended to direct a documentary on the boxer/actor Benny Hernandez.
-At the time, Jeff Baena was hired to be an assistant editor for the online documentary, before contributing some writing ideas.
+At the time, Jeff Baena was hired to be an assistant editor for the online documentary, before contributing some writing ideas. "[Russell] was still shooting it as we were [editing]," recalled Baena.
+"Nothing ended up happening because it was right before the dot-com bust, and it was for this website that I think went under like almost immediately."

+Dr. Zinkin Goes for It

+In the early 2000s, while Jeff Baena was hospitalized, Russell kept him company and would discuss film ideas with him; the first of their collaborations being Dr. Zinkin Goes for It, a project at New Line loosely adapted from Henry's List of Wrongs.
+According to Baena, he and Russell retooled the original premise—a "sappy" melodrama about a ruthless banker who seeks to make amends with people he wronged—into a black comedy about a "dickhead dermatologist" who falls in love with a yoga teacher and then joins a variation of the Landmark Forum just to be with her.
+By August 2004, it was reported that an adaptation of Henry's List of Wrongs would be directed by Mark Waters, with Russell listed as one of several writers who had worked on it, alongside Harley Peyton, John Scott Shepherd, Scott Alexander and Larry Karaszewski.